-Scroll your socials and you’ll no doubt come across numerous posts lauding the benefit of a ketogenic diet.
+Scroll your socials and you’ll no doubt come across numerous posts lauding the benefit of a ketogenic diet and sharing their favorite keto peanut butter balls & fat bombs recipe.
 If you’ve ever considered ‘going keto’ but have been put off by some of the dietary restrictions, you’re not alone.
-Perennial favourites such as peanut butter are discouraged or only allowed in small amounts.
+Perennial favorites such as peanut butter are discouraged or only allowed in small amounts.
 This is due to the high level of carbs in peanut butter.

 What Is A Ketogenic Diet?